 |Language Category:||Language Category B||Study Level:||Graduate, Law, Undergraduate|

-- Hebrew University of Jerusalem is consistently ranked in the Top 100 universities in the world!
+- Hebrew University is consistently ranked in the top 100 universities in the world.

 - 3.0 Combined Retained GPA